elf4j/elf4j-api/README.md

    name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 It is also up to the SPI provider whether to conduct any sanitization on the logger name for security concerns.
-4. Log level: Before every eventual log action, the API user is expected to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents.
-If the user omits such setting, the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.
+4. Log level: Before an eventual log action, if the API user omits to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.

 ### The client API